Robert-van-Engelen/lisp/README.md

     (catch <expr>)

-catch exceptions in the evaluation of an expression, returns the value of the expression or `(ERR . n)` for positive error code `n`.
+catch exceptions in the evaluation of an expression, returns the value of the expression or `(ERR . n)` for nonzero error code `n`.

     (throw n)

-throws error `n`, where `n` must be a positive integer.
+throws error `n`, where `n` is a nonzero integer.

 ### Statement sequencing and repetition